speedyfriend433/AprollJB/README.md

 ## Supported Devices
 - All iPhone / iPadOS Devices!
 - All iOS / iPadOS!
+(Minimum iOS Version is 16.0 due to unsupported functions used in this process)

 ## Features